- have a fantastic business idea

 ...consider applying to the Entrepreneurship Challenge (E-Challenge).

-E-Challenge awards a total of $50,000 to teams with exceptional business ideas that have the potential to become viable and successful businesses.
+E-Challenge awards thousands of dollars in prize money to teams with exceptional business ideas that have the potential to become viable and successful businesses.
 Current (tentative) competition categories include cleantech, education, mobile, consumer/IT, and health.

 E-Challenge holds three rounds of judging during the winter and spring quarters.
 Judging focuses on quality of business concept, sustainable business models, scalability, market viability, and realizability.